LucasErrNotFound/LucasErrNotFound/README.md

 - 🎓 I’m currently a 4th-year BSIT student at STI College Santa Rosa
 - ⚙️ My interests revolve around low-level programming with C, C++, and Rust, desktop development using C# with Avalonia or WPF, Linux, web-dev trinity (HTML, CSS, JavaScript), TUI applications, and recreational programming
 - 🌐 I speak Filipino 🇵🇭 and English 🇺🇸
-- 📚 I’m strongly driven by continuous learning, self-improvement, open collaboration, and contributing to open-source projects
+- 📚 I’m strongly driven by discipline, continuous learning, self-improvement, open collaboration, and contributing to open-source projects
 - 🚀 Always curious, always building—whether it’s experimenting with new tools, refining my skills, or working on side projects that push me to grow

 <h2 align="center"> 🍀 Languages & Tools 🍀 </h2>